Translation

 We support the following research groups and centres, where many postgraduate research students are based:

 You will develop and hone research skills needed for high-level work in the field of modern languages, translation and interpreting, while skills and training programmes available on campus provide further support.
-You will have the opportunity to deliver presentations to research students and staff at departmental seminars, and at the College of Arts and Humanities Postgraduate conference.
+You will have the opportunity to deliver presentations to research students and staff at departmental seminars, and at the School of Culture and Communication Postgraduate conference.

 You may also have the chance to teach undergraduate tutorials and seminars from the second year, for which you receive training and payment.
 Financial support is also provided (subject to approval) for attending conferences or conducting research away from Swansea.